Quick Answer

-The Compreensão do Oral (Listening Comprehension) component of the CIPLE A2 exam is frequently cited by candidates as the most daunting part of the assessment.
-Lasting approximately 30 minutes, this section accounts for 30% of your total final grade.
+The Compreensão do Oral Compreensão Oral (~30 minutes) is the section most people find hardest.
+It lasts about 30 minutes, this section accounts for 30% of your total final grade.
 Because it requires processing spoken Portuguese in real-time, it tests your ability to function in the fast-paced environment of daily life in Portugal.

 What to Expect: Real-World Scenarios